maion308/sequelize-relations-lab/README.md

 touch server.js resetdb.js seed.js model.js .gitignore
 ```

 Open your project in your text editor.
 Make sure to put `node_modules` in your `.gitignore` file.

+Once you've successfully come this far, got back to your terminal and `git add .` and `git commit -m "initial commit"`.
+Great work!

+##